Greek Salad: Healthy, Nutritious and Easy to Make

-- Are rich in antioxidants that prevent the free radicals from damaging the cells in your body, reducing the risk of chronic disease (cardiovascular, cancer).
+- Are rich in antioxidants that prevent the free radicals from damaging the cells in your body, reducing chronic disease risk (cardiovascular, cancer).

 - An antioxidant called oleuropein (that fights bacteria and some viruses in your body) gives the slightly bitter taste.

-- Oleuropein together with hydroxytyrosol (also found in Kalamata olives) helps to reduce the inflammation level in your body, fight against the effect of the UV and reduce the risk of Parkinson or Alzheimer.
+- Oleuropein together with hydroxytyrosol (also found in Kalamata olives), reduces the inflammation level in your body, fights against the effect of the UV, and reduces the risk of Parkinson’s or Alzheimer’s.

 - Are rich in vitamins B, C, E and K, which benefit your heart health and eyesight.

 - Are packed with minerals such as copper, potassium, calcium (good for your bones), iron (keeps anaemia away), phosphor and magnesium, all helping to reduce the risk of cardiovascular disease.

 - Contain a high percentage (75%) of monounsaturated fats, mainly oleic acid, good for your heart.